frasermarlow/singer-getting-started/README.md

 ```
 printf '{"type":"SCHEMA", "stream":"hello","key_properties":[],"schema":{"type":"object", "properties":{"value":{"type":"string"}}}}\n{"type":"RECORD","stream":"hello","schema":"hello","record":{"value":"world"}}\n' | ~/.virtualenvs/target-csv/bin/target-csv
 ```
-If all goes well you will just the the prompt character back, and it will look as if nothing happened.
+If all goes well you will just the the prompt character back, and it will look as if nothing happened (or maybe you will see the message `INFO Sending version information to singer.io.
+To disable sending anonymous usage data, set the config parameter "disable_collection" to true`).
 But if you check your files ( with `$ ls` ) you should see a new .csv file called something like `hello-20200928T212555.csv`.

 If you go and edit the file using (for example)